 Some of our policies have extra special benefits exclusive to the pet insurance industry, including boarding fees while you may be incapacitated, condolence and/or lost pet benefits, contributions towards advertising and/or rewards for lost pets, as well as a comprehensive range of complementary and holistic wellness benefits, such as physiotherapy and behaviour.

 Is there a maximum age limit for new applications?

 All ages and breeds are welcome.
 If your dog is 9 years or over, they will be offered an Accident Only policy on joining.
 If your dog is between the age of 8 and 9 years old at the time of joining, and you wish to apply for Option 1 or 2, a complete vet history will be required.
 Cats that are 9 years or over on joining will also need a complete vet history.

 What does lifelong cover mean?

-This means we’ll cover your pet up to your annual limit each and every year no matter how old they get, for as long as you renew their policy annually.
+This means we’ll cover your pet and you can claim up to R25 000 to R40 000 per pet, depending on your option, each and every year no matter how old they get, for as long as you renew their policy annually.

 Can I still apply if my pet’s vaccinations are not up to date?